 Dax Rush Walkaround

-Take a brief walk around this stunning yellow Dax Rush and you start to get a sense of just how well built the Dax kits are.
+As you take a brief walk around this stunning yellow Dax Rush featured in the video, you start to get a sense of just how well built the Dax kits are.

 With so many cobra kit cars available why would you consider the Dax 427?
 Well, as a first project, kit car builders will be thankful that the Dax427 is so easy to build, with no welding or GRP skills required.
 Dax assembly manuals are legendary in the industry, while technical help is always only a phone call away.